anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

     }

-Usage of the RDAP-X media type does not require clients to conduct further processing of these referrals, whereas a query parameter approach would require clients to process and deconflict any other query parameters if present.
+Usage of the RDAP-X media type does not require clients to conduct further processing of these referrals, whereas a query parameter approach would require clients to process and de-conflict any other query parameters if present.

 ### Architectural Violations